 - Reduced registration rates at OLC Convention, chapter conferences, division workshops, and professional development events.

 - Lobbying and legislative support for library interests.

 - Information and direction from the OLC staff.

-- Opportunities to develop leadership skills through participation on a Committee or a Division or Chapter Action Council.
+- Opportunities to develop leadership skills through participation on a Committee or a Division Action Council.

 - Opportunities to influence the development of standards for library services, library policies, and personnel procedures.